manjoosha/docker/docker.rst

 	"docker rmi", "remove docker image"
-	"docker build", "create your own docker image" "docker compose", "executing docker images in an order"
+	"docker build", "create your own docker image" "docker compose", "executing docker images in an order" "docker rm $(docker ps -a -q)", "To kill all docker containers at once"